septa-ma/JWT_authentication/README.md

 - makeing qrcode
 - adding location
 - useing cron job

-**DevOps:**
+- DevOps:
--    - push code to the github repo
+  - push code to the github repo
--    - make a docker container and manage with docker compose
+  - make a docker container and manage with docker compose
--    - make pipleline with jenkins
+  - make pipleline with jenkins
--    - push image to docker hub
+  - push image to docker hub
--    - ansible plabook for installing docker and deploying the image
+  - ansible plabook for installing docker and deploying the image